davestewart/extension-bus/README.md

 ### Background and Content

-Background and content buses should be called using the DevTools.
+Background and content buses can be interacted with via the DevTools.

-Open the `background` page from the Extension's page, and the `content` script using the DevTools for open tabs.
+Open the `background` page from the extension's Options page, and the `content` script using the DevTools for open tabs.

 As an example, here's how you might call other buses from the `background` page: